-If a family is eligible for increased medical deductions, they are encouraged to submit documentation to MDOC.
+If a family is eligible for increased medical deductions, they are encouraged to submit documentation to Commerce.

 If a family reports a change via the Tenant Information Form, that was not required to report, the information will be noted in the tenant file and no interim reexamination will be conducted.
+Families may submit optional report changes in income or expenses at any time.